Concavity Explorer

 This test provides a quick way to classify extrema without analyzing the first derivative on both sides of the critical point.

-Summary of f''(x) and curvature
+Summary of f ''(x) and curvature

-A comprehensive overview of second derivatives, concavity, and inflection points
+An overview of second derivatives, concavity, and inflection points

 The Big Picture